Red, green, maybe. It might be time to learn what these colors mean when it comes to your retirement account.

-In the investment world, RED MONEY, consists of stocks bonds, mutual funds, options, REITs, variable annuities, and any other investment that you need to be cautious of.
+RED MONEY consists of stocks, bonds, mutual funds, options, REITs, variable annuities, and any other investment that you need to use caution in the investment world.
 I also refer to this as MAYBE MONEY.
-Maybe you’ll make money, maybe you won’t.
-When you invest in RED MONEY your ultimate goal is to have your account value grow, but we all know the outcome is completely unknown with no guarantees.
+Maybe you’ll make money, and perhaps you won’t.
+When you invest in RED MONEY, your ultimate goal is to have your account value grow, but we all know the outcome is completely unknown with no guarantees.

+The positive feature of red money is the possibility of upside market potential.
 These types of accounts are typically used during the accumulation phase of a retirement account.
-The positive feature of RED MONEY is the possibility of upside market potential.
-The trade off is they’re not safe, secure, or guaranteed.
+The tradeoff is they’re not safe, secure, or guaranteed.

-GREEN MONEY consists of safe investments such as CDs, money market, checking accounts, savings accounts, life insurance, and annuities.
+green money consists of safe investments such as CDs, money market, checking accounts, savings accounts, life insurance, and annuities.
 I refer to these investments as SAFE MONEY NOT, MAYBE MONEY.
-These are investments that provide protection of your principal.
-Fixed indexed annuities are safe, secure, guaranteed, stable and insured with no market losses due to market volatility.
+These are investments that protect your principal.
+Fixed indexed annuities are safe, secure, guaranteed, stable, and insured with no market losses due to market volatility.
 Along with a guaranteed interest rate, market upside participation, tax deferral, liquidity features, guaranteed income, and probate avoidance.
-The trade offs are surrender provisions in excess of free withdrawals.
+The trade-offs are surrender provisions more than free withdrawals.

-You decide to put your money in the market hoping to create a larger, more successful retirement in three years.
-Well you go through the first year and, of course, the market declines.
+You decide to put your money in the market, hoping to create a more significant, more successful retirement in three years.
+Well, you go through the first year, and, of course, the market declines.
 You become a little nervous, but your adviser tells you to hold the suggested strategy as the market will recover.
-So you get two years down the road and the market has declined in value.
+So you get two years down the road, and the market has declined in value.
 You could be facing a loss of as much as 50% of your original investment.

-We’ll I’m sure you’ll agree; at this time your more than a little bit nervous.
+I’m sure you’ll agree; you are more than a little bit nervous at this time.
 Now you’re within one year of enjoying your retirement that you have dreamed of and planned so hard for.
-Now what are your options?
-You’ll probably call your adviser and say, we’ve got to figure something else out or you may hold your position for another year and hope and pray the market comes back.
-So now the amount of money you had in your account in 2007, which you were hoping would grow, is now in market decline.
+Now, what are your options?
+You’ll probably call your adviser and say, we’ve got to figure something else out, or you may hold your position for another year and hope and pray the market comes back.
+So now the amount of money you had in your account, which you were hoping would grow, is now in a market decline.
 This has a devastating effect because your account value has decreased by 50.00%.